-Gaza invasion: It's been done before, but this is different
+Gaza invasion: it's been done before, but this is different

 Invasion would push the casualty figures higher.
 House-to- house combat would mean more civilian deaths.

-The Islamist Hamas fighters of Gaza and their junior cohorts have newly-acquired weapons such as armor-busting anti-tank guided missiles to greet the Israeli invaders, conceivably killing many more than last time.
+The Islamist Hamas fighters of Gaza and their junior cohorts have newly-acquired weapons such as armour-busting anti-tank guided missiles to greet the Israeli invaders, conceivably killing many more than last time.

 The political fallout for Prime Minister Benjamin Netanyahu at home as well as abroad could be very negative.
 He is running for re-election in January.
 The impact at the ballot box of stopping before Hamas is effectively disarmed of its rockets could be almost as bad.